gorgees04/tech-tickets/README.md

 # Description

-The Teck Tickets app is a website designed to facilitate the creation, display, editing, and deletion of tickets through the implementation of CRUD (Create, Read, Update, Delete) operations.
+The Tech Tickets app is a website designed to facilitate the creation, display, editing, and deletion of tickets through the implementation of CRUD (Create, Read, Update, Delete) operations.
 Additionally, when a ticket is resolved, it will be moved to a separate section known as the "solved" page, where solved tickets are stored in a distinct table.
 This functionality is achieved by utilizing React for the frontend and a NoSQL MongoDB database for the backend.

 <br>